ajfisher/wifimote/README.md

 Raspberry Pi or other very lightweight device as a server quite easily and a serious web server environment is not required.

+#### Patches to CherryPy

+It should be noted that the CherryPy web server has been monkey-patched in two locations.
+This is because the RN-XV doesn't send the correct headers as part of the request.
+This strict header view that CherryPy has is relaxed with the monkeypatch to include the way the RN-XV sends its headers (as there's no way to change this on an embedded system).

 ## Installation

-Download or clone the repository at: []
+Download or clone the repository at: github.com/ajfisher/wifimote

 It is recommended that virtualenv is used.
 So create a new virtual environment for python.